tf-encrypted/tf-encrypted/README.md

 # Performance

-All tests are performed by using the ABY3 protocol among 3 machines, each with 4 cores (Intel Xeon Platinum 8369B CPU @ 2.70GHz).
+All tests are performed by using the ABY3 protocol among 3 machines, each with 4 cores (Intel Xeon Platinum 8369B CPU @ 2.70GHz), Ubuntu 18.04 (64bit), TensorFlow 1.15.5, Python 3.6.9 and pip 21.3.1.
 The LAN environment has a bandwidth of 40 Gbps and a RTT of 0.02 ms, and the WAN environment has a bandwidth of 352 Mbps and a RTT of 40 ms.

 You can find source code of the following benchmarks in [`./examples/benchmark/`](./examples/benchmark/) and corresponding guidelines of how to reproduce them.